UESENPAI/uesenpai/README.md

 > What happens when the rules stop being fair?

-Most of my projects involve abnormal mechanics, hidden conditions, psychological traps, and participants who definitely should have read the terms and conditions.
+Most of my projects involve abnormal conditions.

 Everything is under control.